jquast/ucs-detect/docs/sw_results/Alacritty.rst

 - Raw Final Score: 15.61%
   (average of all raw scores: WIDE + ZWJ + LANG + VS16 + VS15 + DEC Modes) / 6
   the categorized 'average' absolute support level of this terminal
+  Note: TIME is excluded from raw average since it measures performance, not feature support

 - Scaled Final Score: 12.6%
-  (normalized across all terminals tested).
+  (normalized across all terminals tested, including TIME performance).
   *Scaled scores* are normalized (0-100%) relative to all terminals tested

-.. _Alacrittywide:
+.. _alacrittywide:

 Wide character support
 ++++++++++++++++++++++

-The best wide unicode table version for Alacritty appears to be **15.1.0**, this is from a summary of the following
+The best wide unicode table version for alacritty appears to be **15.1.0**, this is from a summary of the following
 results: